Unveiling the Risks of NFT Promotion Scams: Methodology

-\subsubsection{Tracking sales of promoted collection:}
+\subsection{Tracking Sales of Promoted Collection}

-After establishing the impact of promotion towards driving interest and engagement to fradulent NFT collections, we investigate \textbf{RQ3} to determine the volume of monetary transactions made to these scams.
-To do so, we collect the contract addresses for each identified NFT collection, and use Etherscan~\cite{etherscan} and BscScan~\cite{bscscan}, which are open-source blockchain explorers, to analyze transactions made to the cryptocurrency wallets of the attackers.
+The surge in the popularity of \textit{promoted} fraudulent NFT projects, driven by an artificial increase of followers and retweets due to the \textit{promotion} itself, might encourage unsuspecting users to invest in such scams~\cite{kapoor2022tweetboost}.
+Thus, to answer \textbf{RQ3}, we determine the volume of monetary transactions made towards these scams.
+We collect the contract addresses for each NFT project, and use Etherscan~\cite{etherscan} and BscScan~\cite{bscscan}, which are open-source blockchain explorers, to analyze transactions made to the cryptocurrency wallets of the attackers.